 - You have to tear it apart so as to tighten the bolts on its top before use.

 I am well pleased with the extractor and I applaud its stainless steel design and construction.
 Shipping from Amazon was delivered on time and the mechanics of the extractor worked extremely well.
 I was pleased with how the 3 legs and the crank tank handle are so easily attachable.
 It took me around 2 hours to completely spin out honey from 8 frames of honeycombs.
 Overall, it is a good quality extractor and worth its price.

 One of the major setbacks that I didn’t like is that the legs are not high enough to allow a bucket to be placed underneath the extractor.
 Additionally, I did find it a bit heavier when compared to other extractors, though I suppose this can be attributed to its sturdy stainless steel construction.

 Overall, this is an excellent quality honey extractor that’s bound to last you.
 It has all the features you’d expect from an extractor and it’s definitely worth its price.
 I particularly loved its easy-to-operate mechanics and the stainless steel construction.
 You will assemble and disassemble it with ease since it is easy and straightforward to operate.

-If you are a beginning beekeeper or beekeeping hobbyist who would like to start small then scale up later on, then this extractor will serve you well.
-I would recommend this product to anyone who needs a well constructed and sturdy honey extractor.
+If you are a beginning beekeeper or beekeeping hobbyist who would like to start small and then scale up later on, then this extractor will serve you well.
+I would recommend this product to anyone who needs a well-constructed and sturdy honey extractor.

 Have you ever used the Hardin Professional 3 Frame Manual Honey Extractor?
 Leave a comment below and let us know what your experience was like.Check Price Check Price (Australia)